 700.000 and complies with the requirements of 105 CMR 210.000.

-(A) The School Committee, Board of Health, or governing body may develop a policy that allows the school nurse to delegate responsibility to unlicensed school personnel for medication administration.
+(A) The School Committee, Board of Health, or governing body may approve of a policy developed by the school nurse which allows the school nurse to delegate responsibility to unlicensed school personnel for medication administration.

 In accordance with the proposal of the school nurse and school physician, the School Committee or Board of Trustees may approve categories of unlicensed school personnel to whom the school nurse may delegate responsibility for prescription medication administration.